Climate & PlanetHome & Garden

 5. Avoid disposable items such as paper plates, cups, and utensils.

-6. When wrapping presents, opt for reusable gift bags instead of wrapping paper – or maybe even reuse wrapping paper.
+6. When wrapping presents, opt for reusable gift bags instead of wrapping paper—or even reuse wrapping paper.

-7. Avoid using plastic wrap and instead opt for beeswax wraps for an eco friendly alternative.
+7. Avoid using plastic wrap and opt for beeswax wraps as an eco-friendly alternative.

 Donate Your Clothing & Home Goods To Charity

-1. Most likely your city has many charity shops (like Goodwill and the Salvation Army) that will take your gently used clothes, electronics, furniture and other household items to resell as income for these non-profit organizations.
+1. Your city most likely has many charity shops (like Goodwill and the Salvation Army) that will take your gently used clothes, electronics, furniture, and other household items to resell as income for these non-profit organizations.
 You can even donate your car.
-These donations help others and are typically a tax deduction for you too.
+These donations help others and are typically a tax deduction for you, too.

-2. Shop at and sell your clothing on an online thrift store.
-Simply send in your items to sell them yourself or have them take care of the sale for a higher fee.
-Your trash just may be someone else’s treasure!
+2. Shop and sell your clothing at an online thrift store.
+You can send in your items to sell yourself or have them take care of the sale for a higher fee.
+Your trash may just be someone else’s treasure!

-3. Composting is the simple step of setting aside your fruit peels and pits along with other select food waste and putting it into a compost pile.
-This will not only reduce trash and create a much cleaner smelling kitchen but also produce great nutrients for your garden.
-Read more about Composting Bins
+3. Composting is the simple step of setting aside your fruit peel pits and other select food waste and putting it into a compost pile.
+This will reduce trash, create a much cleaner-smelling kitchen, and produce great nutrients for your garden.
+We review and pick the best composting bins.

 Why Recycling Is Important